Dasha Kovalova

 Dasha Kovalova (born December 14, 1994) is a right-handed Ukrainian-American professional bowler on the Professional Women's Bowling Association (PWBA) Tour in the United States.
 Following early bowling success in Ukraine, Kovalova moved to the United States in 2012 to attend and compete for Wichita State University, and went professional in 2016.
 She has five PWBA Tour titles (one major) to date.
-Currently, she is a pro staff member for Brunswick, Genesis tape, and SCARB Enterprises.
+Currently, she is a pro staff member for Brunswick, Genesis tape, Coolwick sportswear and SCARB Enterprises.

 Youth and amateur career

 Born in Dnipro to parents Sergii and Oksana Kovalova, Dasha started bowling at age of 10.
 Her parents both became well-known bowling coaches in Ukraine.

 As a junior bowler, Kovalova won the 2012 European Cup.
 She was the 2011 U19 European Champion in singles and all-events, and the 2012 U19 European Champion in all-events and masters.
 As a member of Team Ukraine from 2013 to 2017, she won two gold medals, one silver medal and three bronze medals.

 She earned honorable mention as an NCBCA All-American in her first season at Wichita State University (2012–13).
 The next three seasons, she earned first team NCBCA All-American honors.
 In the 2014–15 season, she was named NCBCA Most Valuable Player.